 Why is workplace culture important for corporate reputation?

-When workplace cultures become notorious, either internally or externally, then this can lead to a reputational crisis.
+When workplace cultures become notorious, either internally or externally, this can lead to a reputational crisis.
+One type of workplace culture that can significantly affect a company’s reputation is market culture, which prioritises results and competition.

-A reputational crisis caused by a negative work culture can be kicked off by any kind of internal or external factors, such as:
+A reputational crisis caused by a negative work culture can be kicked off by internal or external factors, such as:

 - Ethical breaches.